 Milan, the second largest city in Italy with more than 1,2 million inhabitants, is a bubbling metropolis and of course a fashion and design hotspot, maybe the most important in Europe.
 Its most famous building is probably the iconic cathedral Il Duomo, placed exactly in the city’s midpoint.
 It’s church with an almost ridiculous amount of spires and towers, statues and reliefs.

-Our visit to Milan was a rather hasty one, so we spent most of our time around the Cathedral and the square facing it, the Piazza del Duomo.
+Our visit to Milan is a rather hasty one, so we spend most of our time around the Cathedral and the square facing it, the Piazza del Duomo.
 This is a hangout for Milans and tourists alike, it’s always crowded.
 In daytime it’s also the playground and grub joint for some 300 pigeons.

 We stay in a hotel on Via Torino ca one kilometer south-west from Duomo, but there’s a tram right by the door, and it’s just a five minute ride to the Piazza.
 Once you’re there you’re dazzled by the magnificent buildings, the cathedral and its neighbour the grand Galleria Vittorio Emanuele II, that looks like a castle with an impressive cupola on top.

 We can’t enter Duomo this time, the queues are too long.
 But we cruise the Galleria from bottom to top.
 Four aisles meet right under the cupola, and that’s where the most exclusive shops lie, like Versace, Louis Vuitton and Prada.

 But the Galeria also holds a number of bars, restaurants and coffee houses .
 We dive into one just for a drink, and order prosecco which when it arrives is accompanied by lots of different yummy snacks.
 So we lose some of the most severe hunger.
 And thirst, of course.

 The top is a different stor(e)y.
 Via a back alley you can enter an elevator that takes you up to the roof of the Galleria.
 There are walkways so you can do a round and catch breathtaking birds-eye views of the city.
 Recommended!